Real-time data processing systems

 Use Cloud Functions to respond to events from Cloud Storage or Firebase Storage to process files immediately after upload to generate thumbnails from image uploads, process logs, validate content, transcode videos, validate, aggregate and filter data in real-time.

-Example: image thumbnail generation
+Example: image processing

 Incentro implemented a serverless file processing solution for real-time tagging and indexing of digital media assets for one of their customers.